mrWh1te/ngExcel/README.md

     - Algebraic expressions support Spreadsheet Cell Addresses
         - example: `= (A1 + B1)*10`
         - Algebraic expressions must start with `=`, no spaces before
+- Uses CSS Grid directives from Flex-Layout module
+    - spreadsheet is entirely done with CSS grid

 The data module is done with redux, so if you have the Redux devtools installed in your browser, you can play around.
 Otherwise, open the Chrome/Safari/What have you Devtools for the Console.
 Every action is logged there with pretty style.